 When you hire an SEO agency, you

-- get an outside perspective fueled by insights of what worked and didn’t work for other SaaS companies.
+- Get an outside perspective fueled by insights of what worked and didn’t work for other SaaS businesses.

 As you’re growing your SaaS business, you want to build a team that specializes in and can support your core activities so that when you experience sudden growth, the chances of something breaking are minimal.
 Unless you’re selling SEO software as a service, that team likely won’t consist of SEO experts.